Trupocket

 9. Webhooks (Developer Plan)

-Coming Soon: Webhooks allow you to receive real-time notifications when events occur in Trupocket.
+Coming Soon: Webhooks will allow you to receive real-time notifications when events occur in Trupocket.
+The following shows the planned webhook format.

 {